JakobGM/patito/README.md

 ## Documentation

-The full documentation of Patio can be found [here](https://patito.readthedocs.io).
+The full documentation of Patito can be found [here](https://patito.readthedocs.io).

 ## 👮 Data validation